-By early afternoon, the rain clears out, allowing me to enjoy the view at Charlie's Bunion.
+By early afternoon, the rain clears out, just in time for the view at Charlie’s Bunion.

 After 14-15 miles, the IT band running down the side of my knee begins to ache.
-In the last couple miles to the shelter, my knee gives out on me several times.
-Maybe I'll take it easy tomorrow, I think.
+Maybe I’ll take it easy tomorrow, I think.

 Though I consider taking a zero day, I can’t resist hiking when I see sun the next morning.
 This may be one of my only chances to hike in the sun in the Smokies.

-A fellow hiker walks over to his pack, saying, "Let's see if I have received the blessing of the acorns."
-He shakes out his pack.
-"I have not."
+A fellow hiker walks over to his pack, saying, “Let’s see if I have received the blessing of the acorns.”
+He shakes it out.
+“I have not.”